 A block hangs from the ceiling of an elevator by a string.
+For each of the following situations, circle the correct relationship symbol between the magnitude of the force of the string on the block and the magnitude of the force of gravity on the block and explain your reasoning.

-For each of the following situations, circle the d.
-The elevator is moving upward at an increasing speed.
+a.
+The elevator is at rest.